Any podcaster, musician, or streaming artist must have the best equipment. You probably also know that sound quality is critical.

 - High Noise Reduction: 10.1 (This ratio will reduce the volume of your audio input completely).

-Attack refers to the time between the audio signal exceeding the threshold and activation of the expander.
+Attack refers to the time between the sound signal exceeding the threshold and activation of the expander.

 The release refers to the time between the audio signal falling below the threshold and the activation of the expander.